The Hyper-Independence Of a Woman with Too Much Masculine Energy

 You may notice:

-These signals often reflect long-term self-protection strategies.
+These signals reflect long-term self-protection strategies.

 Psychologist Esther Perel notes that modern relationships require balancing autonomy with emotional closeness.